enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 - I've read hundreds of studies on sports.
 Tried most of the advance techniques, wrote very tight training plan to get better that only advanced sportif
 # Organize your notes
 ![[Pasted image 20220818164128.png]]
+What separates the top 1% bloggers from the crowd?

+Consistency.

-As a content creator, nothing hurts me like putting too much hours writing. for too little people to see it.
+Here's how to they turn every content they come accross into meaningful material As a content creator, nothing hurts me like putting too much hours writing. for too little people to see it.

 Procrastination is not why you abandonned your blog.